lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

       norm                  The normalization of the model, in the standard Xspec units of 1.0e-14*EM/(4*pi*(1+z)**2*D_A**2).
-      specfile              The filename to write the spectrum to.
+      specfile              The filename to write the spectrum to. emin                  The minimum energy in keV.
+      emax                  The maximum energy in keV.
+      nbins                 The number of bins in the spectrum.

     optional arguments:
       -h, --help            show this help message and exit --velocity VELOCITY   The velocity broadening parameter, in units of km/s.
                             Default: 0.0
-      --emin EMIN           The minimum energy in keV.
-Default: 0.01 --emax EMAX           The maximum energy in keV.
-Default: 50.0 --nbins NBINS         The number of bins in the spectrum.
-Default: 10000 --apec_vers APEC_VERS
+      --apec_vers APEC_VERS
                             The version of the AtomDB tables to use.
+Default:
+                            3.0.8
-Default: 3.0.3 --absorb ABSORB       Apply foreground Galactic absorption.
+      --absorb ABSORB       Apply foreground Galactic absorption.
 Default is "wabs".
       --nh NH               The hydrogen column in units of 10**22 atoms/cm**2.
                             Default: 0.02
       --overwrite           Overwrite an existing file with the same name.
       --nolines             Make a spectrum without lines.
       --broadening          Turn thermal and velocity broadening on.
 On by default.
       --no_broadening       Turn thermal and velocity broadening off.
 On by default.

 Examples
 ++++++++